 Jamie’s Italian by Jamie Oliver is a star-studded eatery created by the world-famous chef, boasting a tantalizing menu of Tuscan dishes and family-style Italian favorites, including plenty of pasta.

 For something more casual, you can enjoy the Mexican favorites available at El Loco Fresh or the milkshakes and burgers at Johnny Rockets Express, which serves classic American fare in a poolside setting (there are even spiked milkshakes for the adults!).

 3. Try the all-new ways to get your drink on

 The revamped Navigator of the Seas offers two new watering holes where you can enjoy a variety of cocktails, both favorites and new offerings.
 The Bamboo Room is all about the classic tiki experience, serving Polynesian-inspired craft cocktails and small plates for a yummy combination.

 The Lime and Coconut is an expansive, poolside bar with three different levels, including a rooftop, third-floor spot.
 Whatever kinds of vacation-mode cocktails you’re craving, The Lime and Coconut can serve it up, any time day or night.

-While all the new fare is plenty cool, you don’t want to miss out on trying the classic dining options aboard Navigator of the Seas, particularly if you’ve never taken a Royal Caribbean cruise before, and especially if you’ve never cruised on one of Royal Caribbean’s Voyager-class cruise ships.
+While all the new fare is plenty cool, you don’t want to miss out on trying the classic dining options onboard, particularly if you’ve never taken a Royal Caribbean cruise before, and especially if you’ve never cruised on one of Royal Caribbean’s Voyager-class cruise ships.